cosmos/cosmos-sdk/docs/run-node/txs.md

 This command will decode the unsigned transaction and sign it with `SIGN_MODE_DIRECT` with `$MY_VALIDATOR_ADDRESS`'s key, which we already set up in the keyring.
 The signed transaction will be output as JSON to the console, and, as above, we can save it to a file by appending `> signed_tx.json`.

-Some useful flags to consider in the `sign` command:
+Some useful flags to consider in the `tx sign` command:

 - `--sign-mode`: you may use `amino-json` to sign the transaction using `SIGN_MODE_LEGACY_AMINO_JSON`,
 - `--offline`: sign in offline mode.
-This means that the `sign` command doesn't connect to the node to retrieve the signer's account number and sequence, both needed for signing.
+This means that the `tx sign` command doesn't connect to the node to retrieve the signer's account number and sequence, both needed for signing.
 In this case, you must manually supply the `--account-number` and `--sequence` flags.
-This is useful for offline signing, e.g. signing in a secure environment which doesn't have access to the internet.
+This is useful for offline signing, i.e. signing in a secure environment which doesn't have access to the internet.

 #### Signing with Multiple Signers